kyberdrb/vscode_cpp_cmake_example_project/README.md

 ##### Full build

-You may copy&paste the commands line-by-line, or execute it all at once, inthe _Developer PowerShell for VS 2022_
+You may copy&paste the commands line-by-line, or execute it all at once, in the _Developer PowerShell for VS 2022_

 ```powershell
 cd "${HOME}"